patrick-blom/oxerptest/README.md

 3. Create the equivalent response xml files for your tests in `var/responses`.
 Append the term Response to the call name e.g. OXERPGetOrderResponse.xml.

+####Important !!
+Use the ##SESSIONID## placeholder in the calls to ensure the replacement with the dynamic session id.
+Checkout the .dummy files for an example.

 ##Usage
 ###The test all command
 Test all your calls using the command